 U.S. person queries are central to how FBI utilizes its Section 702 authorities.
-Intelligence agencies may conduct queries initially to verify or follow up on lead information, to determine whether a lead merits opening an investigation, and to advance ongoing investigations.42 U.S. person queries can be used to uncover links between U.S. persons and foreign intelligence threat actors.
+Intelligence agencies may conduct queries initially to verify or follow up on lead information, to determine whether a lead merits opening an investigation, and to advance ongoing investigations.
+U.S. person queries can be used to uncover links between U.S. persons and foreign intelligence threat actors.

 The vast majority of FBI's U.S. person queries of Section 702 information that are conducted return no results.
-For example, in 2022, FBI personnel accessed content returned by a U.S. person query for only 1.58% of such queries.43 The government argues the return of no results
+For example, in 2022, FBI personnel accessed content returned by a U.S. person query for only 1.58% of such queries.
+The government argues the return of no results is a value in itself, as it allows personnel to rule out certain leads.
+The FBI in particular struggled to provide the Board with affirmative examples of the unique value of U.S. person queries of Section 702 information in criminal investigations, and to date, the government has been unable to identify a single criminal prosecution arising from U.S. person queries.

-The strongest examples of the value of U.S. person queries provided to the Board involve socalled "victim queries," or what the government now refers to as "defensive queries."44 In particular, the government has identified instances The vast majority of FBI's U.S. person queries of Section 702 information that are conducted return no results.
+The strongest examples of the value of U.S. person queries provided to the Board involve socalled "victim queries," or what the government now refers to as "defensive queries."
+In particular, the government has identified instances The vast majority of FBI's U.S. person queries of Section 702 information that are conducted return no results.
 For example, in 2022, FBI personnel accessed content returned by a U.S. person query for only 1.58% of such queries.